 Let’s take a closer look to a famous question:

 Why is a Stradivarius Violin Is So Expensive?

 After reading the above article, you should now know that the famous Italian Antonio Stradivari had developed some of the most expensive violins.

 But the real question arises, why his violins are so valuable and expensive?

 Let’s decode it…

-Stradivarius violins are best known for their superior sound, tone when compared to other violins.
-The woods used in the strads have some chemical composition which was found only in 17th and 18th centuries.
+Stradivarius violins are best known for their superior sound, the tone when compared to other violins.
+The woods used in the strads have some chemical composition which was found only in the 17th and 18th centuries.